fatalfeel/proton_cm_open/README.md

 and Android firmware need unlock s-on to s-off.

 5.
-Enable or Disable Gui
+Enable or disable Irrlicht debug info and gui

 Find define _IRR_COMPILE_WITH_GUI_ of IrrCompileConfig.h

-Enable or disable it, will use irrlicht GUI or not
+Enable or disable this define.

 6.
 Demo screenshots